You love data. Nothing makes you -- and your client -- happier than a chart that shows just how great a campaign is performing.

 Typically, agency staffers spend around four or five hours per client each month reporting on digital.
 So say you're managing around 20 clients: Your effective hourly rate for each employee is $75, and it takes four hours to create each report.
 You'd save almost $5,000 per month if you automated this process.

 What's worse?
 These reports are essential to the client, but she rarely spends more than a few minutes breezing over them -- she wants confirmation that things are trending up and to the right.
 If they're not, you're going to need to address that over the phone or in-person.
 A report isn't going to help her understand the context of the problem or how you're going to fix things.

-To create reports quickly and easily for many different clients with different KPIs, consider using one of the below marketing reporting tools.
+To create reports quickly and easily for many different clients with different KPIs, consider using one of the below marketing reporting tools, and checking out more apps for agency services.
 These will help to reduce the amount of time you spend gathering data and creating reports so you can spend more time on the work that matters -- building high-performing campaigns.

 9 Client Marketing Reporting Tools for Agencies

 Megalytic provides templates so that you can easily import your data from sources such as Google Analytics, AdWords, Facebook, a CSV file, and others.